Ekopalypse/NppPythonScripts/lspclient/readme.md

 The lsp-client is currently configured with logging by default.
 If you have problems ... take a look into it.

 ## Changes
+-  V 0.3
+    - added additional env (environment variables) to lsp_server_config.json
+    - made sure that no other messages are sent if initilize_result from server is pending
+    - removed dynamic registration capabilities from initialize request as those aren't supported yet.
+    - added more logging calls
+    - sucessfully tested basic functionality with non-python lsp servers

 -  V 0.2
     - added additional setup info
     - reformatted code to satisfy pyls linter